Recreation ecology: History

 While scientific studies of human trampling can be traced back to the late 1920s, a substantial body of recreation ecology literature did not accumulate until the 1970s when visitation to the outdoors soared, threatening the ecology of natural and semi-natural areas.
+Since the 1970s and 1980s, this discipline has slowly accumulated momentum, adding new disciplinarians each year.
+Most of this field's work comes from Europe, although North American studies are quickly growing.
+Some prominent United States undergraduate and graduate programs include Oregon State University, Utah State University, the University of Illinois-Urbana Champaign, and Fort Lewis College, situated in Colorado.
+Other universities have begun developing programs, too, with hopes of sustainably transforming the way people interact with their natural and recreational resources.
+The Global South has received far less attention, although notably, Rwandan communities invested in sustainable modes of recreation and tourism relating to mountain gorilla habitat quality have considered the suite of environmental effects.

 Recreation ecology as a field of study more officially began in the early 1960s and was addressed in depth by J. Alan Wagar in his work titled The Carrying Capacity of Wild Lands For Recreation, published in 1964 in the Society of American Foresters.
 In this publication, Wagar poses the question: do wild lands have carrying capacities for recreation use?
-Wagar addresses this question in terms of: (1) impacts of outdoor recreation on people (2) impacts of people in these outdoor spaces and (3) management procedures to address issues of overcrowding in wild lands for recreation.
+Wagar addresses this question in terms of: (1) the impacts of outdoor recreation on people (2) the impacts of people in these outdoor spaces and (3) management procedures to address issues of overcrowding in wild lands for recreation.

 In the past few decades, more than 1000 articles on recreation ecology have been published.
-As it is projected that the amount of time spent and the numbers of participants in winter, water based and developed land activities will grow faster than the population, there is a growing importance and need for recreation ecology.
+As it is projected that the amount of time spent and the numbers of participants in winter, water-based and developed land activities will grow faster than the population, there is a growing importance and need for recreation ecology.

 Research

 Resource elements examined include soil, vegetation, water, and more recently, wildlife and microbes, with the majority of investigations conducted on trails, recreation sites, and campsites.
 Use-impact relationships, environmental resistance and resilience, management effectiveness, monitoring techniques, and carrying capacity are some of the major themes in recreation ecology.
-The impact of trampling from foot, bike, horse, or any other means of traffic in natural spaces is the most common and systematically researched topics in the field of recreation ecology.
+The impact of trampling from foot, bike, horse, or any other means of traffic in natural spaces is the most common and systematically researched topic in the field of recreation ecology.
 Additional ecological impacts often studied in the field of recreation ecology include: